 Today we were off to Bath so Mirinda could have her semi-regular meeting with her supervisor.
-Given Susanne and Rafi now live just outside Bath in a new house we haven’t yet seen, we figured we’d make a weekend of it and visit them tomorrow.
+Given Sophie and Tom now live just outside Bath in a new house we haven’t yet seen, we figured we’d make a weekend of it and visit them tomorrow.

 I left the girls with Sue only to discover that she was planning to go to Bath (for the day) to pick up her daughter and would be taking all the dogs with her.
 What fun!
 Both Sue and Mirinda wondered about the possibility of bumping into each other and wondering what Emma would do.

 As it was, it didn’t turn out that way so we were spared that particular experience.

 Rather than the university (where Mirinda’s meetings usually are) today we were going to her supervisor’s house which, of course, meant driving through the traffic horror that is Bath.
 This is very irritating because we’ve only just recently discovered the back way into the university, avoiding Bath.

 Still, we valiantly tackled the mayhem and eventually pulled up in the required crescent where we sat in Max, waiting for the resident’s visitor electronic parking pass to be activated.
 Then Mirinda went off for her meeting and I went down the hill to the closest pub which happened to be the White Hart.

 On the walk down the remarkably steep hill, I came across this faceless, garden hatted chap.